Turan10/WIO/Readme.md

 ## 3. Technology Stack

 - Java 17+
-- Spring Boot 3 (Web, Security, Data JPA, Scheduling, Validation, Mail)
+- Spring Boot 3 (Web, Security, Data JPA, Scheduling, Validation)
 - Spring Data JPA + Hibernate for ORM
 - PostgreSQL as the main database
 - JWT (jjwt) for authentication and authorization
 - MapStruct for object mapping
 - Lombok to reduce boilerplate
 - Gradle as the build tool
-- JUnit 5, Mockito, Testcontainers for testing
+- JUnit 5, Mockito for testing

 ## 4. Prerequisites